 You can actually track sharks in real time using Osearch.org and seen where they’ve been and where they are headed next.

-In order to get you in the spirit, we're offering a rare 20% discount on all our Ocean Leather Products.
+In order to get you in the spirit, check out our Ocean Leather Products.
 Celebrate Shark Week in style!
 It’s a fantastic neutral color that is very appealing to both men and women.